Intent for Art and Design

 ‘Art’ should be interpreted as ‘art, craft and design’ throughout and ‘artists’ should be interpreted to mean ‘artists, craft workers and designers’

-At Oakfield Primary School we want pupils to be creative learners in lessons – as thinkers in the way that they express their thoughts and feelings about the work of other artists, how they have shaped our world, its cultures and history; and as doers through opportunities to experiment, invent and create using a wide range of media, tools and techniques.
+At Oakfield Primary School one of the key curriculum drivers is for pupils to 'use creativity'.
+We want pupils to be creative learners in lessons – as thinkers in the way that they express their thoughts and feelings about the work of other artists, how they have shaped our world, its cultures and history; and as doers through opportunities to experiment, invent and create using a wide range of media, tools and techniques.

 Each year group will plan two Art and Design projects which will aim for pupils to develop a progression of skills in collage, sculpture, printing and textiles.